redBorder/logstash-filter-scores/README.md

 This is a plugin for [Logstash](https://github.com/elastic/logstash).

-This filter normalize the upcoming netflow information into a minute base system.
+This filter is part of the redBorder malware pipeline process, updates a key in aersopike evertime we recieve a message.

 ## Documentation